CNRS-DSI-Dev/mycore_press/README.md

 # My CoRe press

-Slides adn documents in relation with ownCloud project at CNRS, project called My CoRe (formerly the name was ownCoRe).
+Slides and documents in relation with ownCloud project at CNRS, project called My CoRe (formerly the name was ownCoRe).

 ## Contributing